Essential Elements of an Effective Website

 Every aspect of your website should work quickly and accurately.
 Broken links or poorly constructed components will leave your visitors frustrated and disillusioned with your company.
 Everything should work as expected, including hyperlinks, contact forms, site search, event registration, and so on.
 Error-free copy: Remember the exposure your website will get.
 Double-check your facts and figures.
 You don’t know who may be quoting you tomorrow.
 Check for typos, incorrect grammar and punctuation, or misspellings.
 Spelling mistakes and bad grammar are as inexcusable on a website as they are in other company materials.

 Of critical importance is the fact that more and more people are viewing websites on a mobile device.
-How does your site look and behave on an iPhone, Android or Blackberry phone?
+How does your site look and behave on an iPhone, or Android phone?
 It should also render properly on an iPad or Android tablet with different size screens and resolutions.
 Depending upon your business or organization, a different design may be needed for these devices, to increase interaction and functionality.